The positivity technique and low-lying zeros of Dirichlet $L$-functions: Introduction and statement of results

-(The restriction of $q$ to primes is to ensure that each non-principal $\chi$ mod $q$ is primitive, which simplifies the discussion.)
-In other words, there exists zeros as low as $\frac{1}{4}+o(1)$ of the average spacing between consecutive zeros.
-Using the variance of the one-level density, they \cite[Theorem 8.3]{HuRu} also proved that for any $\beta\geq 0.633$,
+In other words, there exist zeros whose ordinates are as small as $\frac{1}{4}+o(1)$ of the average spacing between consecutive zeros.
+Using the variance of the one-level density, they \cite[Theorem 8.3]{HuRu} further proved, also conditionally, that for any $\beta\geq 0.634$,